KhangLe296/BSE_Template_Portfolio/index.md

 <iframe width="951" height="535" src="https://www.youtube.com/embed/ND-5gXI1vR4" title="Khang L Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - I have finished my modification by replacing the gesture control with joystick control
-- My biggest challenge was making the two bluetooth modules to work together as well as connecting consistantly
+- My biggest challenge was making the two Bluetooth modules work together as well as connecting consistently
 - I learnt how to wire the components of the car as well as how to debug.
 I learnt how to code for the car and the hand in C++.
 - I hope to achieve my dream of mechanical engineering in the future